How to Use the ABS Function in Excel – 12 Examples

 Data set to Use Excel ABS Function

-Now, we can see that all the objects are positive in the Result section.
-This ABS function affects only the negative numbers.
+All objects are positive in the Result section.
+The ABS function affects the negative numbers only.
 It has no impact on positive numbers and zeros.
-It converts the negative numbers into positive ones.
+It converts negative numbers into positive ones.

 Step 1: